judwhite/Grassfed.MurmurHash3/README.md

 It's common to see the cryptographic hash functions used for non-cryptographic purposes.
 They're the only hash functions provided by the .NET standard library and they have a low collission factor by having good distribution.

 Many hash functions have good distribution without being secure against preimage attacks.
-If speed matters for your use case there are well reearched options with empirical data to back up the claims.
+If speed matters for your use case there are well researched options with empirical data to back up the claims.
 See https://www.strchr.com/hash_functions and this excellent [three](https://research.neustar.biz/2011/12/05/choosing-a-good-hash-function-part-1/) [part](https://research.neustar.biz/2011/12/29/choosing-a-good-hash-function-part-2/) [series](https://research.neustar.biz/2012/02/02/choosing-a-good-hash-function-part-3/) for more information.

 The benchmarks are calculated by running 100,000 iterations of each and taking the average.
 They're included in the tests project.